SAP-samples/btp-msteams-s4-suppliercollab/README.md

-# Create Supplier Collaboration by extending SAP S/4HANA into Microsoft Azure Ecosystem.
+# Create Supplier Collaboration by Extending SAP S/4HANA into Microsoft Azure Ecosystem

-# Description:
+# Description
 This repository contains code samples and instructions for developing a native Microsoft Teams application and SAP BTP Extension application for extending SAP S/4HANA Business scenarios into Microsoft Azure ecosystem.

 Important: Please be aware that this GitHub repository will be updated with additional scenarios.Make sure you are pulling the repository from time to time and do a redeployment to SAP Business Technology Platform.

-# Scenario:
+# Scenario
 This is one of the use-case in Procure-To-Pay process.
 Requestor creates a Purchase Order with required line items.
 The operations Manager / Purchase Manger needs to receive the same for approval and look for closure of the PO.
 In case of delays, Operations Manager will interact with suppliers to discuss the updates on pending confirmations /delivery overdue on the list of line items.
 This will help all the stakeholders to discuss, view the purchase order details together and complete the confirmation summary.